rsmith52/Parallax-Engine/README.md

 * Underwater tiles could have color tint in palette view - or some indicator of being underwater tiles
 * Same thing for shore tiles
 * Animate still water edges
-* Forage tiles - "is_forage" flag with fields for replacement "foraged" tile, and what item(s) it drops
+* Forage tiles - "is_forage" flag with fields for replacement "foraged" tile, and what item(s) it drops -> Probably should be events
 * Animate the fading/hiding/showing of tiles

 ### Map Managing Code